Boston Research Coordinators

 CLINICAL RESEARCH COORDINATOR II

-Lusiana joined the Multicultural Alzheimer’s Prevention Program (MAPP) in August 2023 as a bilingual Clinical Research Coordinator.
-She received her B.S in Biology with a concentration in Marine Biology at the University of North Florida in 2023 where she did some research in environmental toxicology.
-Lusiana is Interested in environmental toxicology and public health.
-In her free time, she enjoys trying new foods, discovering new places and working out.
+Lusiana joined the MAPP Lab in August 2023 as a bilingual Clinical Research Coordinator.
+She earned her B.S. in Biology with a concentration in Marine Biology from the University of North Florida in 2023, where she conducted research in environmental toxicology.
+In 2024, she began pursuing her Master of Public Health (MPH), with academic interests in healthy aging, environmental risk factors, and public health.
+Outside of work, she enjoys trying new foods, discovering new places, crafting and staying active.

 Randy Medrano, BS